When you create new Rackspace cloud resources, it’s important to understand what a region is and how to use regions

-More information about our data centers is located on our Global Infrastructure page.
+More information about Rackspace data centers is located on the Global Infrastructure page.

 Not all cloud services are available in all regions.

 Because of maintenance or capacity concerns, the provisioning of cloud services might also be restricted in some regions in which they are normally available.
 Contact Support to request access to a restricted region.

 Note: At this time, the provisioning of cloud services in the ORD region is not available to new customers.
 If you are a new customer, you can open a ticket in the Cloud Control Panel to add ORD to your account, pending approval.

 Benefits of using the same region

 Whenever possible, consider locating all of your Rackspace infrastructure in the same region to receive the following benefits:

 Geographic choice - You can provision resources closer to your end users or other applications, data centers, clouds, and so on.
 This becomes increasingly important with hybrid on-premises to public cloud scenarios.